murtazabasu/Coordinating-Two-UR5-Robots-for-a-Pick-and-Place-Task/README.md

 - How to cite this repository:
   ```
-    Khuzema Basuwala, M, Coordinating two UR5 robots for a pick and place with Robotiq85 Grippers,
+    Khuzema Basuwala.
+M, Coordinating two UR5 robots for a pick and place with Robotiq85 Grippers,
     (2020), GitHub repository, https://github.com/murtazabasu/Coordinating-Two-UR5-Robots-for-a-Pick-and-Place-Task.git

   ```